 Sigiriya Rock fortress is located near Dambulla town, in the Matale district of Sri Lanka.
 It is an ancient fortress that dates back to the 5th century and is now classified as a UNESCO World Heritage Site.

-What is the best way to reach Sigiriya?
+How to reach Sigiriya?

 The closest airport to Sigiriya is Bandarnaika International airport in Colombo.
 From Colombo, you can get to Sigiriya either by train or by road.
 If you choose to travel by train, take one to Habarana.
 This is around 15 km from Sigiriya.
 The train journey takes around 5 hours from Colombo.
 Once in Habarana, you can either take one of the regular public buses or hire a tuk-tuk to Sigiriya.